 Emotional Executive Training

-It’s tough running a small business, it’s a jungle out there as they say, with many stresses and strains.
-So this blog in our series of random business topics deals with a subject often ignored or indeed swept under the carpet……….emotional training for all entrepreneurial business owners.
+It’s tough running a small business, it’s a jungle out there as they say!
+This blog in our series of related SME business topics deals with a subject often ignored or indeed swept under the carpet……….emotional training for entrepreneurial business owners.
 It’s just a few simple thoughts on how to better deal with all those stresses and strains of business life.

 1. Extinguish negative thoughts: It’s easy to get into a habit of negative thoughts, especially about small things.
 If this happens, interrupt with a positive thought, for example “it won’t last that long”.